-The CSR program priorities are divided into four pillars: Charity, Capacity Building, Empowerment, and Infrastructure.
+The CSR program priorities are divided into four pillars: Charity, Infrastructure, Capacity Building, and Community Empowerment.
 These are in line with the Government of Indonesia's development priorities, such as social forestry, where the Government allocates forest areas for management by community groups in an attempt to remove pressure on natural forests.

 At the mill level, we review each proposal put forward by the community before funding it.
 At the same time, each mill has an annual working plan program adjusted to their respective needs, developed in consultation with local communities and other beneficiaries.

-Our community investment programs are key to our commitment to addressing the United Nations’ SDGs, especially goal number 1 (no poverty), number 2 (zero-hunger), and number 3 (clean water and sanitation).
-One such program focusing on women empowerment, supported by Indonesia Global Compact Network, aims to train 1,000 women from communities in and around our concessions and mill operations.
+Our community investment programs are key to our commitment to addressing the United Nations’ SDGs, especially goal number 1 (no poverty), number 2 (zero-hunger), number 3 (good health and well being), number 5 (gender equality), number 6 (clean water and sanitation), number 8 (decent work and economic growth), and number 12 (responsible consumption and production).
+One such program focusing on women empowerment, in collaboration with Martha Tilaar Group and supported by Indonesia Global Compact Network, aims to train 1,000 women from communities in and around our concessions and mill operations.

 Free, Prior and Informed Consent

 Our Forest Conservation Policy commits to Free, Prior and Informed Consent (FPIC) of indigenous and local communities on any proposed development or forest management activities in existing plantation areas.
 It also commits us to resolve conflict effectively and handle complaints responsibly.